-The famous Wireless M-Bus protocol stack by STACKFORCE leads to competitive products that are easy to install and maintain.
-The stack implements all protocol elements that are required for Wireless M-Bus compliance and provides additional tool support.
+The popular wireless M-Bus Protocol Stack by STACKFORCE leads to competitive products that are easy to install and maintain.
+The stack implements all protocol elements that are required for wireless M-Bus compliance and provides additional tool support.
 It is optimized towards a compromise of small footprint, excellent modularity and scalability, but though being feature-rich.

 STACKFORCE has partnered with multiple industry leading silicon vendors, thus the stack has already been ported to various platforms.

 We're proud, that several major players in their sector are trusting in STACKFORCE and are convinced by our wireless M-Bus Stack.

 Let us convince you, too, of our well-proven and famous wireless M-Bus Stack:

 EN 13757 or

 - Mode T, permitting short Rx windows for meters (2 ...
 3 ms)